wireseo/tp/docs/UserGuide.md

 * Students’ names that are under the Avenger will be fetched automatically from sourceacademy.nus.edu.sg upon startup.
 * Luminus username and passwords will be stored in plaintext.

+**General Notes on Tasks:**
+* Each `Task` you create, be it `Todo`, `Event` or `Deadline`, there will be an unique ID assigned to each of them, so that there will be no 2 of the same Task ID in your Task List at any point of Time.
+The Task ID is reflected as
+<br>eg. D1, E5, T21
+* The first alphabet "T", "E" and "D" refers to `Todo`, `Event`, and `Deadline` respectively, and the number followed after the alphabet is the Task Number, which refers to the index of the `Task` you created with respect to all the `Task` you ever created.

 ### 6.2 Viewing help : `help`

 Shows a message explaining how to access the help page.
 <br>**Format: `help`**

 ### 6.3 Adding Information : `add`

-#### General Notes on Tasks

-Each `Task` you create, be it `Todo`, `Event` or `Deadline`, there will be an unique ID assigned to each of them, so that there will be no 2 of the same Task ID in your Task List at any point of Time.
-The Task ID is reflected as
-<br>eg. D1, E5, T21
-The first alphabet "T", "E" and "D" refers to `Todo`, `Event`, and `Deadline` respectively, and the number followed after the alphabet is the Task Number, which refers to the index of the `Task` you created with respect to all the `Task` you ever created.

 #### 6.3.1 Adding Todos `-t`